 Pour-over coffee has become quite the trend these days.
 So I have been thinking about taking a stab at making a ceramic pour over coffee set.
-If you are interested in incorporating the pour-over craze into your clay work, this post is for you!
+If you are also interested in incorporating the pour-over craze into your clay work, this post is for you!

 In this excerpt from the Ceramics Monthly archives, Maria Dondero shares how to make a ceramic pour over coffee set.
 To learn more about developing these forms, plus how Maria decorates with slip, sgraffito, and stains, check out the December 2017 issue of Ceramics Monthly! – Jennifer Poellot Harnetty, editor.